 Sturt National Park has an incredibly rich pastoral heritage, and this is where Gorge Loop Road really shines.
 Visit the Outdoor Pastoral Museum, at the turn-off from Wanaaring Road.
 Not much further along is Mount Wood Homestead complex, which dates back to 1886, and Horton Park ruins.

 If nature is more your thing, keep an eye out for emus and kangaroos racing across the gibber plains.
 As the drive twists into small rocky gorges, you might even spot euro kangaroos sheltering beneath rocky overhangs.

-Stop and enjoy the tranquil solitude, fossicking in dry creek beds, wandering through the trees, or following the four kilometre Mount Wood Summit walking track, which reaches 120 metres above the surrounding plans.
+Enjoy the tranquil solitude, fossicking in dry creek beds or following the Mount Wood Summit walking track.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.